Oleg the Wise

-According to the Primary Chronicle, he subdued many of the East Slavic tribes to his rule, extending his control from Novgorod to the south along the Dnieper river.
+According to the Primary Chronicle, he succeeded his "kinsman" Rurik as ruler of Novgorod, and subdued many of the East Slavic tribes to his rule, extending his control from Novgorod to the south along the Dnieper river.
 Oleg also launched a successful attack on Constantinople.
 He died in 912 and was succeeded by Rurik's son, Igor.

 This traditional dating has been challenged by some historians, who point out that it is inconsistent with such other sources as the Schechter Letter, which mentions the activities of a certain khagan HLGW (הלגו usually transcribed Helgu.
 Compare Swedish first name Helge.) of Rus' as late as the 940s, during the reign of Byzantine Emperor Romanus I. The nature of Oleg's relationship with the Rurikid ruling family of the Rus', and specifically with his successor Igor of Kiev, is a matter of much controversy among historians.